Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

 - TLS Server and Client Authentication
 - TLS Server Authentication and Client Token

 An authentication mode can be set by configuring some files in the device where Basics Station is going to be executed.
+More documentation [here](https://doc.sm.tc/station/credentials.html)

 Basics Station can either use two different sets of credentials for achieving client authentication to the CUPS endpoint and to the LNS endpoint or re-use the same set of credentials for both.